 Simply put, umami/glutamate has no smell.
 Period.
 Darn.

 Flavor is a subjective thing, and people are not eager to change their sensibilities about it.
 Doing so smacks of abandoning our fondest memories, apple pie, bacon, as I mentioned, and the smell of a BBQ.
 Smoke has flavonoids in it–syringol and guaiacol provide aroma and flavor, respectively.
 Again, they cannot penetrate the protein matrix, although some components of smoke are as small as .04 microns, which is extremely small.
 Not only small enough to penetrate muscle, but small enough to go right through it, and small enough to penetrate your sous vide bag and make the water in your tank look like tea.

 Surface treatments can be very effective.
-Applying them after sous vide processing is not as cool or even as convenient, but it’s much more efficient.
+Applying them after sous vide processing is not as cool looking or even as convenient, but it’s much more efficient.
 Even if all the spices in the bag DID penetrate, they wouldn’t cook.
 Uncooked spices smell pretty good, but they don’t taste that great.
 Another distinction between smell and taste that many of us never even considered.
 Raw garlic smells one way.
 It tastes quite different.
 Doesn’t it?
 Extra Virgin Olive Oil in the bag sounds good, but it doesn’t taste that great afterwards.
 Some people describe the taste after processing as metallic or even blood-like.
 Ick.
 What a waste of EVOO.
 Heating it up increases its fragile low acidity, by the way.

 Here is an excellent ARTICLE from the AmazingRibs website providing supportive documentation.